Universal graph representation of stabilizer codes: Applications of the Graph Formalism

-To improve the rate further without the strong distance-rate tradeoff barrier $R \leq \frac{1}{d}$, we will need to use the most general form of graph codes, namely those with inputs separated by paths of length 2.
-We conclude this section with some remarks on how such codes may be constructed.
-In a grid lattice on a $m$-dimensional torus, we wish to pack inputs more closely while being mindful of the fact that our distance will be bounded above by the number of output nodes next to each output node.
 One such construction is as follows.
 First, consider a foliation of the $m$-torus into sequentially numbered ``layers'' of $(m-1)$-dimensional toric hypersurfaces that together stack into a $m$-dimensional torus.
 In each layer, we will consider sets of vertices grouped by their \textit{index}, the sum of their integer coordinates taken mod 3.
 We can assume that the size of each torus dimension is a multiple of 3 to make sure these sets are well-defined.
 Note that the index does not consider the $m$th coordinate, as that is determined by the number of the layer that a node ends up in. \begin{enumerate} \item[(1) ] In layer 1, we set all nodes of index 0 to be inputs, with pivots in layer 2. \item[(2) ] In layer 2, we set all nodes of index 0 or 1 to be pivots. \item[(3) ] In layer 3, we set all nodes of index 1 to be inputs, with pivots in layer 2. \item[(4) ] We repeat this 3-layer structure as many times as desired. \end{enumerate} Such a pattern is essentially a 3-layered, high-dimensional analog of a checkerboard pattern.
 Again, we see that our distance upper bound is $d$, as vertices such as those of index 1 in layer 1 have $d$ inputs among their $2d$ neighbours.
 More sophisticated techniques are necessary, however, to lower-bound the distance.
 However, the rate of this code is a constant $\frac27$, which is achieved at any scale of this code, without the need for extreme numbers of qubits for the asymptotic behaviour of the code parameters to be expressed.
 Additionally, we note that if an odd number of 3-layer structures are used or if any of the dimensions of each layer is odd, the code graph will have a cycle of odd length, meaning that the resulting code will not be a CSS code.

 These examples showcase a wide variety of families and constructions, both small and large, that can be achieved with the graph formalism.
 While some are sufficiently small to admit brute-force computational distance calculations, others are more difficult to analyze and will require additional distance-bounding tools to understand.
 We take a first step in this direction in the next section.